JGilsenan/ss_tc_tool_temp_manager/readme.md

             - this is necessary for two reasons:
                 - first, if there was nothing in this section previously, it would not be inserted into the g-code output by ss, and we want it to be inserted
                 - second, since these g-code blocks are inserted for each tool throughout the print, this serves as the identifier of which tool it corresponds to
+            - note: I use the placeholder because then it's the same for every tool, less prone to copy/paste related human error bugs
     - filament settings --> custom g-code --> end g-code
         - the very first line in this section must be `{current_extruder}`
             - anything else you may have had in this section is fine, it just has to go after the first line